-I was caught in the River City Media Data breach, It occurred in May of 2017.
+The River City Media Data Breach was huge.
+It occurred in May of 2017.
 I had no idea who River City Media was?
 Or how they had been able to acquire my personal information in the first place!
-Regardless, I found out I had been exposed and I was one of the victims of the River City Media data breach.
+Regardless, I found out I had been exposed and I was one of the victims of the River City Media Data Breach.

 It happened to me, and it can happen to you.
 I had no clue how serious this was or what information was actually exposed.
 My involvement was discovered by accident, when I was unable to login to a membership site recently.